pkurth/D3D12Renderer/README.md

 ## System Requirements

 Since this project uses Direct3D 12 as the only rendering backend, the only supported platforms are Windows 10 or higher.
-The project is only tested with Visual Studio 2019, and only on NVIDIA GPUs.
+The project is only tested with Visual Studio 2019 and 2022, and only on NVIDIA GPUs.

 For mesh shaders you will need the Windows 10 SDK version 10.0.19041.0 or higher.
 This can be downloaded using the Visual Studio Installer.